The Cross – is a Symbol of Christianity.

 These are a misinterpretation of what Jesus said in Matthew 16:24—let’s begin with what Jesus didn’t mean.
 “Take up your cross and follow me.”
 During the time of Jesus, people were burdened with the cruelty of the Romans; they had special treatment only for Roman citizens.
 Cross those days meant the most painful and humiliating death and burden that they face when the miscarriage of justice takes place, like what they did to Jesus.
 They thought Jesus was a menace to the empire and accused him wrongfully, leading to the Cross.

-As generations passed by thousands of years later, Christian’s perception of the Cross serves as a symbol of saving grace, a gift of salvation, and unconditional love.
+As generations passed by thousands of years later, Christian’s perception of the Cross symbolizes saving grace, a gift of salvation, and unconditional love.
 The teachings of forgiveness must outweigh more than the offense or sin against you.
 After many years after the Cross, people started taking tiny pieces of the wooden Cross used to crucify Jesus.
 People keep the piece for themselves; some make it a business and sell it.
 Maybe this idea of the Cross begins and will be more commercialized from then on.
 The Cross represented nothing at that time but death to convicted criminals.
 Carry the Cross along the way and die at the end of their journey.

 “Take up your cross and follow Me” Matthew 16:24-26

 “Then Jesus told his disciples, “If anyone would come after me, let him deny himself, take up his Cross, and follow me.
 Whoever would save his life will lose it, but whoever loses his life for my sake will find it.
-What will it profit a man if he gains the whole world and forfeits his soul?
+What will profit a man if he gains the whole world and forfeits his soul?
 Or what shall a man give in return for his soul?”

-He is strengthening the faith and lifting hopes that anything can be achieved with the help of the Holy Spirit because there is nothing impossible that cannot be possible when God is involved.
+He is strengthening the faith and lifting hopes that anything can be achieved with the help of the Holy Spirit because nothing is impossible when God is involved.
 We are the over-comers and not the underachievers.
 We have to stay to the truth and let go of fear.
 Whatever you receive from the Holy Spirit is good, and it is from God, and the good news is yours to keep, so use it for His glory.
 “When the Spirit of truth comes, he will guide you into all the truth, for he will not speak on his authority, but whatever he hears he will speak, and he will declare to you the things that are to come.”—John 16:13

 Jesus said in Mark 7:13-“Thus you nullify the word of God by the tradition you have handed down.
 And you do so in many such matters.” … Matthew 15:9.
 “But in vain they do worship me, teaching for doctrines the commandments of men.”

 Make your dreams to be an inspiration and ignore the distractions when you fail.
-Patience is a virtue, and our faith to move on and succeed much bigger than failure.
+Patience is a virtue, and our faith to move on and succeed is much bigger than failure.
 Just remember to ask yourself, “Why do we have to break the commandment of God for the sake of our tradition that was passed unto us without a clear explanation?

 God is all in all.